pleasetrythisathome/tao/README.md

 Routes are created using the ```deftao [route opts]``` macro.
 Opts is a map containing a channel into which state translated from browser history is pushed, and a params map containing the params matched in the route, their path within the resulting state, and :->state and :->route translation functions.

+Tao is essentially a system for defining a functional transformations from state->history and history->state.

 This simple example that follows will print the route id and the generated state on navigation.

 ```clojure